felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 I quickly realized that a bachelor's degree in physics by itself is not enough to land a decent job.
 So what did I end up doing?
-If you guessed "get a master's degree in physics, despite the revelation that my future lied with computers", you'd be right!.
+If you guessed "get a master's degree in physics, despite the revelation that my future lied with computers", you'd be right!
 For some reason, another degree in physics felt like the right path.
 I chose a field of physics that was completely dependent on computers: particle physics.
 Was it a mistake?
 Should I have studied software engineering instead?